-I am curator of photography at the Cincinnati Art Museum.
-Formerly an editor at Aperture Foundation and Artforum, for more than a decade I have written about contemporary art, photography, books, landscapes, and history.
-My first book, Kentucky Renaissance: The Lexington Camera Club and Its Community, 1954–1974, will be published in October by Yale University Press.
-It accompanies an exhibition of the same name.
+I am the executive director of Gallery TPW, a not-for-profit artist-run centre in Toronto, and also work as an editor and writer.
+From 2013 to 2016 I was curator of photography at the Cincinnati Art Museum and, prior to that, spent more than a decade working in New York at such organizations as Aperture Foundation and Artforum.
+My first book, Kentucky Renaissance: The Lexington Camera Club and Its Community, 1954–1974, was published during fall 2016 by Yale University Press.
+It accompanied an exhibition at the of the same name.

 I have moderated a discussion between a police chief and a civil-rights lawyer, juried international art prizes, lectured on patriotic monuments in WWI-era New York, interviewed experimental musicians and literary scholars, helped conceive an iOS app for a legacy publisher, and taught the American history survey to undergraduates.